-$Linear Power Density = \frac{Power}{Beam Diameter}$
+$$Linear\ Power\ Density = \frac{Power}{Beam\ Diameter}$$

 The calculation above assumes a uniform beam intensity profile.
 You must now consider hotspots in the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
+For reference, a Gaussian beam typically has a maximum power density that is twice the power density.
 For reference, a Gaussian beam typically has a maximum power density that is twice that of the uniform beam (see lower right).